 However, if you are on a cruise that’s out to sea or you are hiking in a remote area and require a medevac helicopter to reach the nearest hospital, you would need much more medical coverage, say $50,000 in emergency medical care and $1 million in emergency medical transportation.

 Talk with your travel insurance company regarding the exact coverage you want, and then see how you can tailor your plan to fit your budget.
-Also, check with your credit card companies to see what, if any, travel insurance coverage they offer if you pay for your trip using their card.
+Also, check with your credit card companies and your banks to see what, if any, travel insurance coverage they offer if you pay for your trip using their card.
 This may offset how much coverage you might need in a traditional travel insurance policy.

 Best travel insurance companies